dfinity/portal/docs/developer-docs/setup/quickstart.md

 ## Install the IC SDK

-The IC SDK includes `dfx`, which is a CLI tool used to create projects on the IC.
+The IC SDK includes `dfx`, which is a CLI tool used to create projects on ICP.
 It can be downloaded with the command:

 ```
 sh -ci "$(curl -fsSL https://internetcomputer.org/install.sh)"